 There are several GCD creation options for the Hill Country PGMA.
-The Executive Director concludes that creating a new western Comal territory GCD and new southwestern Travis territory GCD, or creating a noncontiguous Comal and Travis territories GCD would not establish district boundaries that provide for effective management of the Trinity aquifer.
+The Executive Director concludes that creating a new western Comal territory GCD and new southwestern Travis territory GCD, or creating a noncontiguous Comal and Travis territories GCD would not establish district boundaries that provide effective management of the Trinity aquifer.
 These options would require voter-approved tax revenue to finance GCD operations and maintenance, a proposition that has been twice defeated in the Comal territory.
 The Hays Trinity GCD is the most logical option for adding both of the non-GCD territories to an existing district.
 However, under the Hays Trinity GCD's present authority, the Executive Director concludes that adding the two territories neither provides for effective management of the groundwater resources, nor adequate funding to manage the groundwater resources.

-The Executive Director concludes and recommends the Commission issue an order or orders recommending that the western Comal County territory be added to the Trinity Glen Rose Groundwater Conservation District and the southwestern Travis County territory be added to the Barton Springs/Edwards Aquifer Conservation District.
-These recommended actions provide for effective boundaries for the management of the groundwater resources under the authorities of the existing GCDs, and adequate funding to finance required or authorized groundwater management planning, regulatory, and district operation functions under the authorities of the existing GCDs.
+The Executive Director concludes that adding the western Comal County territory to the Trinity Glen Rose GCD and the southwestern Travis County territory to the Barton Springs/Edwards Aquifer Conservation District (BS/EACD) would provide for effective boundaries for the management of the groundwater resources and adequate funding to finance required or authorized groundwater management planning, regulatory, and district operation functions under the authorities of the existing GCDs.
+However, the Trinity Glen Rose GCD does not support adding the western Comal territory at this time and the BS/EACD does not support adding all of the southwestern Travis territory.

-The Executive Director concludes and recommends that the next most reasonable and practicable solution would be for the Commission to issue an order to create a groundwater conservation district in the Hill Country PGMA with boundaries that include the western Comal County territory, the southwestern Travis County territory, and the portion of the Hill Country PGMA in Hays County.
+The Executive Director concludes and recommends that the most feasible and practicable solution would be for the Commission to issue an order to create a groundwater conservation district in the Hill Country PGMA with boundaries that include the western Comal County territory, the southwestern Travis County territory, and the portion of the Hill Country PGMA in Hays County that is presently the Hays Trinity GCD.
 This recommended action provides for the most effective boundaries for the management of the groundwater resources under the authorities provided in Water Code, Chapter 36, and adequate funding to finance required or authorized groundwater management planning, regulatory, and district operation functions under Water Code, Chapter 36.
+The commissioners courts of Comal, Hays, and Travis counties have filed resolutions supporting the creation of a new multi-county GCD for the Trinity aquifer in the Hill Country PGMA.